MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 Packs Configuration
 ===================

-Packs can be configured in the ``configuration.properties`` file of the VEE Port Configuration project.
+Packs can be configured in the ``vee-port/configuration.properties`` file of the VEE Port Configuration project.
 Each Pack provides a set of option which follows the pattern name ``com.microej.pack.<module>.<option>=<value>``.
 Here are some examples::